cspiegel/garglk/INSTALL.md

   "QT", for Qt sound support, and "none" (or any other value), for no sound support.

+- `UNIFONT`: By default, Gargoyle installs a copy of GNU Unifont to be used for glyph substitution if a user's font is missing glyphs that a game wants to use.
+Distributors may want to avoid the extra disk usage, and make a Gargoyle package depend on an existing Unifont package.
+To do this, set `UNIFONT` to the absolute path of the Unifont (or, in fact, any font) file.
+By default this is empty, which means Gargoyle will install its own copy of Unifont and use that.
+Otherwise, if this is set to any value, Gargoyle will not install Unifont, and will only try loading from the specified file.

 As with any standard CMake-based project, DESTDIR can be used to install to a staging area: